lucky-wolf/DW2-XL/README.md

 - Teekans now start with 50% progress for Starfighter Hangar Bays
 - Energy->Fuel converters are now size [M] 20 or [L] 40
 - Energy->Fuel converters have tech level 10 upgrades
-- Fusion Reactors now produce as much energy as Fission Reactors, but at the same size footprint as Antimatter Reactors
+- Caslon Fusion Reactors now produce as much energy as Harmonic Caslon Reactors, but at the same size footprint as Plasmatic Caslon Reactors
-  - This makes Fusion worse for space efficiency than Fission or Antimatter, since both of those produce higher output per space used
+  - This makes Caslon Fusion worse for space efficiency than Harmonic Caslon or Plasmatic Caslon, since both of those produce higher output per space used
   - They remain however the fuel efficiency king
 - Fixed up all [ftr] reactor variants to have the same fuel efficiency as their non-ftr ship components
 - Fixed missing Derasian Shock Wave v2 component stats